mayer79/MetricsWeighted/release/MetricsWeighted/cran-comments.md

 0 errors | 0 warnings | 0 note

 * This is a new release.

-I have added references as well as a vignette describing how to use the package.